evelienrutsaert/Roll-the-dice/README.md

-# Roll-the-dice
+# Roll the dice
-Game bases on Yatzee
+Game made in vanilla JS based on the game Yatzee